 Don’t hesitate if you are not vegetarian of vegan, this Spanish paella vegan was created before these terms were invented.
 It’s so tasty and you won’t miss the meat

-The easy vegan paella recipe admits more vegetables than a conventional paella would, but I recommend not to oversaturate the paella with ingredients, always bearing in mind that it is a rice dish.
+The easy vegetarian paella recipe admits more vegetables than a conventional paella would, but I recommend not to oversaturate the paella with ingredients, always bearing in mind that it is a rice dish.

 Another consideration is the importance of the “sofrito” (saute), here even more than in the meat or seafood versions.